Ruta Dragonte

 17.8 km / 11.1 mi

-Continue through the village, you will soon reach the top of the second peak of the day, which is about 1,046 m / 3,432 ft, it is beautifully rugged and barren here.
-You then descend into the second valley along a steep winding rocky path.
+Continue on; the path isn’t especially well marked, but this kind of feels liberating after weeks of following the yellow arrows.
+You’ll soon reach the top of the second peak of the day at around 1,046m (3,432 ft).
+It’s beautifully rugged and barren up here.
+From there, descend into the second valley along a steep, winding, rocky path.

-Take a right here, then the next left, which will lead you uphill into the village of San Fiz do Seo.
-Also if you need to reconnect with the main Camino, you can follow the LE-5110 back down into the valley for about 4.2 km (2.8 mi) to Trabadelo.
+Eventually, you’ll reach a proper road, quiet, but stay alert.
+Turn right and walk along it for a few hundred metres, then take the first left, which leads uphill into the village of San Fiz do Seo.
+There are no shops in San Fiz do Seo, just a water fountain.
+If you need to rejoin the main Camino, simply follow this road back down into the valley for about 4.2 km (2.8 mi) to Trabadelo.

 Villasinde